open-orchestra/open-orchestra-docs/en/installation_guide/install_with_vagrant_for_contributors.rst

 Install OpenOrchestra
 ---------------------

 To contribute on the project you have to install tree versions: the 1.2 version, 1.1 version and 1.0 version.
-The master branch is the branch which should be used to add new features to the project.
+The 1.2 version is the branch which should be used to add new features to the project.
 Here is the directory tree with your tree projects that we recommand:

 .. code-block:: none